gandazgul/jquery.editable/README.md

 		text from the element, etc)
 		Somewhere this function needs to call o.save() to trigger the save function passed in by the user.

+### License
+Same as the jQuery library. http://jquery.org/license MIT or GPL